Hide and protect files and folders (and check CRC)

 md5crypt.exe converts a plain text string into an MD5-encrypted string

-To display a background bitmap (e.g. Aliums) with no user prompts visible at all, but when the user enters the correct Master password (fred) it will continue to boot, use this code in your \_ISO\MyE2B.cfg file:
+To display a background bitmap (e.g. Aliums) with no user prompts visible at all, but when the user enters the correct Master password (fred) it will continue to boot, use this code at the bottom of your \_ISO\MyE2B.cfg file:

 #MFOLDER must be the full folder path starting with /